A Cash Gate is a character or other obstacle

 RPG — Eastern

 - In Breath of Fire, there's a part where you have to pay 50k GP to proceed.
-Hardly you would have the money by now, but there's a side quest to obtain a gold bar that sells for exactly 50k GP.
+It's unlikely that you would have the money by now, but there's a side quest to obtain a gold bar that sells for exactly 50k GP.

 - While you aren't asked for a specific amount, Chapter 3 of Dragon Quest IV qualifies, since near the end you must buy a large amount of weapons and armor, so you need to hoard a crapload of cash.
 Thankfully, Random Drops during the chapter are really, really good, helping a lot.
 Additionally, you need 35000 gp to open the store (though you can get 25000 by selling a statue), and you need 60000 gp to build the tunnel.
 There's a person that will buy a certain set of weapons/armors for 60000 gp.
 And your store that you opened lets you get more than double the normal amount of gp by selling items, meaning that you'll be scrambling to come up with something to buy with the excess cash (items from Chapters 1-4 carry over into Chapter 5, but cash doesn't).